$10,000 15-year, $0 interest loans (written 9/20, updated 12/20)

 Loans for everyone

 Here is RG’s policy – another political genius.
-Hand out millions of $10,000 loans to individuals and businesses to be paid back 15-year $0-interest payments, not to start until after a vaccine is produced.
+Hand out millions of $10,000 loans to individuals and businesses to be paid back 15-year $0-interest payments, not to start until after a vaccine is produced and activated, that is, until we have herd immunity, until we have defeated the virus.

 Granted, many loans won’t be paid back, but this is infinitely better than handing over trillions of dollars more of debt to our kids.